couchbase/query/docs/n1ql-logic.md

 such, N1QL has a type system.

 In N1QL logic, variables are strongly but dynamically typed.
-This means that variables aren't tied to specific types, but runtime values do have specific data types.
+This means that variables aren't tied to specific data types, but runtime values do have specific data types.

 The N1QL runtime data types are: